system76/docs/_articles/package-manager.md

 sudo apt install <package name>
 ```

 **Important:** Please pay attention when using a purge command.
 If the command looks like it will remove several additional packages besides the one you are trying to fix, don't run it!
 If it's only a few packages, most likely it's safe.
 If additional packages are removed, make sure to install them again before restarting the computer.
-This command will make sure the core Ubuntu components are installed after any purge commands:
+This command will make sure the core Pop!_OS components are installed after any purge commands:

 ```
-sudo apt install ubuntu-desktop
+sudo apt install pop-desktop
 ```

 If <u>Software Updater</u> indicates that some remote repositories can't be reached, open the <u>Software & Updates</u> program and look in the **Other Software** tab for the broken repository.
 Either remove the repository, or search for the software vendor to determine what has happened to their software server.
-Sometimes the version of Ubuntu needs changing to match the current version.
+Sometimes the version of the repo (xenial, yakkety, zesty, artful, etc) needs changing to match the current version of the operating system.

 ## Useful Programs